 Later on, media studies became a path to my chaotic and multidisciplinary voice.
-I was privileged to explore São Paulo as editor, film director, producer, illustrator, art director, visual effects artist and internet content developer.
-Visual culture, structural racism and patriarchalism, XXI century feminism and more recently demystification of binarism are some of the themes that I choose to work recently.
-Gastronomy and music also were part of the mix.
+I was privileged to explore São Paulo as visual effects artist and internet content developer.
+Visual culture, structural racism and patriarchalism, XXI century feminism and demystification of binarism are some of the themes that I choose to work.

-Heartbreaked by the 7x1 and the 2016's Brazilian Coup, I decided to go deeper in media research, embracing the responsibility to build a more intersectional and generous world using the tools I've learned so far.
+Heartbroken by the 7x1 and the 2016's Brazilian Coup, I decided to go deeper in media research, studying intersectional methodologies and mindsets for the tools I know and for the one that are coming.

-After the Covid19 Pandemic, I broke out the quarantine more conscious of what I am: half asian, half african, non-binary, social aware human being, building my own voice through the understanding of sensibilities awareness.
+After the Covid19 Pandemic, I broke out the quarantine more conscious of what I am: half japanese, half black, non-binary, social aware, building my own perspective through the understanding of sensibilities awareness.

 E D U C A T I O N

 B.A. in Media Studies at UNICAMP / BR.